pranav-k-jha/toto-react-app/README.md

-#TodoApp
+# ToDo App

-This project contains a simple TODO Application.
+This project is a simple ToDo Application with the following features:

-It has the following feature -

--Anyone can create a todo
+- Anyone can create a new todo.
--Anyone can see their existing todos
+- Anyone can view their existing todos.
--Anyone can mark a todo as done
+- Anyone can mark a todo as done.